-LAN (local area network) E1 to E4 port(s): connect to Ethernet network devices, such as a PC, hub, switch, or routers.
+LAN (local area network) port(s): connect to Ethernet network devices, such as a PC, hub, switch, or routers.
 Some ADSL Router came with a single LAN connection and some come with four LAN connections.
-Depending on the connection, you may need a cross over cable or a straight through cable.
+Depending on the connection, you may need a cross over cable or a strait through cable.